How It Works

 Stock workflows are pre-built automations that work out of the box:

-Custom workflows are ones you create:
+Custom workflows are ones you create yourself:

-Your assistant respects boundaries you set:
+Nothing happens without your knowledge.
+Your assistant respects the boundaries you set:

 Learn more in Safety.